 One way to solve this problem is by using mouse-overs

 This way you are pleasing your design and when a user hovers over the image the full, detailed description appears.
-This is great for SEO!
+This is great for SEO friendly website!
 You also have the opportunity with the help of click heatmaps and mouse tracking tools to inspect how your visitors are interacting with your mouse-over elements.

 Tip #2 Responsive design